romits800/Vivienne/README.md

 # Vivienne

-To compile Vivienne, move to directory "interpreter" and run make.
+To compile Vivienne, move to directory "interpreter" and run `make`.
 To compile and run Vivienne, there is a number of prerequisites described in interpreter/README.md.

 ```bash
 cd interpreter